promiseizuchukwu/loginRegistrationPython/README.md

 # loginRegistrationPython
 Login and Registration System.
-First  LoginRegistrations on python, advanceing i more featues for security
+First  LoginRegistrations on python, more featuers coming...